 Penetrance: We utilised estimates of penetrance from Andrews et al, which comprised prospective follow up of 371 and 67 unaffected SDHB and SDHD PV-positive non-probands respectively, ascertained on account of an affected index case in the family, the largest series we could identify.
 Penetrance to age 60 and 80 for non-probands was estimated for SDHB to be 22% and 39%.
 For SDHD, penetrance in non-probands for paternally-inherited SDHD PVs was estimated to be 50% to age 6017.
 Applying to SDHD the proportionate age-related penetrance of SDHB, we would thus predict a penetrance to age 80 for paternally-inherited PVs of 88.6%.
 At population-level, assuming absence of sex-selection in transmission of pathogenic SDHD alleles, we would thus predict an overall penetrance for SDHD to age 80 of ~44%.

-Genetic Heterogeneity: We used data from our amalgamated series to estimate genetic heterogeneity: the frequency in our PCC/PGL cases of missense (Likely) PVs, was 315/6328 (4.9%) for SDHB and 139/5847 (2.3%) for SDHD.
+Genetic Heterogeneity: We used data from our amalgamated series to estimate genetic heterogeneity: the frequency in our PCC/PGL cases of missense (Likely pathogenic/Pathogenic Variants was 315/6328 (4.9%) for SDHB and 139/5847 (2.3%) for SDHD.

 Allelic Heterogeneity: As these are well-characterised genes for which extensive clinical testing has been performed, it is likely that majorly recurrent variants have been identified and thus we estimated conservatively that any newly identified variant of standard penetrance is unlikely to constitute >10% to the totality of missense PVs22.